rbroek/objectiv.io/docs/docs/tracking/core-concepts/locations.md

 ```

 As you can see, there are two links with the same ID (`my-link`).
 However, as they are contained within
-different tagged Sections, they are still unique, and Data Scientists can follow the Location Stack to
+different tagged Sections, they are still unique, and when analyzing the data, you can follow the Location
-understand where in the UI each Event originated.
+Stack to understand where in the UI each Event originated.

 ### Solving collisions
 See below for a simplified example taken from [our website's About page](https://objectiv.io/about), which